 The Tiny-A house is a mere 50 m2 but has lots of height due to the seven-metre roof.
 A large piece of furniture that doubles as a bookshelf and set of stairs, divides the interior and gives the feeling of separate rooms.
 An intimate mezzanine rests above the kitchen and bathroom where owners can sleep and study.

 The Tiny-A is an all-electric, energy-neutral and sustainable

 15 solar panels are installed along the one side of the roof which provides all the energy required for the house.

 The house also boasts infrared underfloor heating, an E-shower, a Quooker (a kitchen tap that provides both cold and boiling water) and a balanced ventilation system.

-Daan Bakker, an architect from the Tiny A project, is currently developing the “Tiny-C” by using a sea container as the foundation, which are far cheaper to build.
-He hopes to develop a do-it-yourself kit to fit small budgets of those who want to build a tiny house.
+Daan Bakker, an architect from the Tiny A project, is currently developing the “Tiny-C” by using a sea container as the foundation, which is far cheaper to build.
+He hopes to develop a do-it-yourself kit to fit the small budgets of those who want to build a tiny house.